-Hannah the Pet Society works with each partner shelter to determine the best arrangement to facilitate such donations so that they go directly to the shelter.
+Yes.
+Hannah the Pet Society works with each shelter partner to determine the best arrangement for such donations to ensure that they go directly to the shelter.

-Yes, if desired by the partner shelter, Hannah the Pet Society will consider joint marketing – as long as the marketing is consistent and compatible with the Hannah brand.
+Yes, if desired by the shelter partner, Hannah the Pet Society will consider joint marketing – as long as the marketing is consistent and compatible with the Hannah brand.
 We will create a comprehensive plan and approach to such an arrangement that works for both organizations.

-Hannah the Pet Society has on staff a Social Media Manager who uses popular social media tools in a coordinated way, including Facebook, Twitter, Diggit, Flickr, Youtube, and other tools.
-Our goal is to promote brand awareness and build Hannah communities of happy, engaged and responsible Pet Parents.
+Hannah the Pet Society has on staff a Social Media Manager who uses popular social media tools in a coordinated way, including Facebook, Twitter, Blogging, Flickr, YouTube, etc. Our goal is to promote brand awareness and build Hannah communities of happy, engaged and responsible Pet Parents.

-Hannah was started by people who care very much about Pets – and care that many are being put to sleep in shelters.
-They know that many families could benefit from having a Pet as part of their family but don’t because of the multiple barriers and high cost of pet care.
+Hannah was started by people who care very much about Pets – and care that many are being put to sleep unnecessarily.
+They know that many families could benefit from having a Pet as part of their family but don’t because of the multiple barriers and high costs of Pet care.
 Hannah is designed to overcome those barriers.
-Because of their concern for Pets and their strong desire to “give back", these individuals are heavily supporting Hannah in every way possible.
-Dr. Campbell is very committed to Hannah and serves as our Chairman.
-Hannah President Dr. Will Novak, one of Dr. Campbell's close friends for 20 years, was Senior Vice President of Operations and Chief Medical Officer at Banfield.
-He stayed at Banfield in that role for about a year after Dr. Campbell retired, and then took a year off before the two of them starting working on Hannah.
+Because of their concern for Pets and their strong desire to “give back,” these individuals are heavily supporting Hannah in every way possible.

-No. Banfield is a traditional “fee for service” veterinary care provider, while Hannah provides all inclusive Pet support through a lease model to families and provides everything they need for life, including the Pets themselves – it's a completely different business, even a different category – and has no common ownership.
+No. Banfield is a traditional “fee for service” veterinary care provider, while Hannah provides all inclusive Pet support through a lease model to families and provides everything they need for life, including the Pets themselves.
+It’s a completely different business – even a different category – and has no common ownership.

 Absolutely not.
 Hannah employs some great veterinarians and expects to employ many more.

-We presently have no plans to expand outside of Portland.
-If Hannah is well accepted and successfully helps people have Pets and saves Pets lives, Hannah will likely expand into new markets.
-However, that decision is years away and was not the purpose in creating Hannah.
+If Hannah is well-accepted and successfully helps people have Pets and saves Pets’ lives, the company will likely expand into new markets.
+However, that decision is years away and was not the reason for creating Hannah.